Faculty

 Lucas Harris is pleased to have moved the base for his freelance lute activities to Toronto early in 2004.

 Lucas’s passion for baroque theater has animated opera productions by the Juilliard Opera Center, the Utrecht and Connecticut Early Music Festivals, Monadnock Music, Opera Atelier, and the Boston Early Music Festival.
-He has also played in Baroque projects of such various modern-instrument ensembles as the Boston Symphony Orchestra, New York Metropolitan Opera, Orcheste Symphonique de Montréal, and Via Salzburg.
+He has also played in Baroque projects with several modern-instrument orchestras including the Boston Symphony Orchestra, New York Metropolitan Opera, Orcheste Symphonique de Montréal, the Toronto Symphony Orchestra, Les violons du roi, and Via Salzburg (with whom he was a featured concerto soloist).

 In addition to private teaching, Lucas is on faculty at Oberlin Conservatory's Baroque Performance Institute as well as the Tafelmusik Baroque Summer Institute.
-He has also taught for the New York Continuo Collective, the Amherst Early Music Festival and will be joining the faculty of the Longy International Baroque Institute in 2008.
+He has also taught for the New York Continuo Collective, the Amherst Early Music Festival and the Longy International Baroque Institute.

 Borys Medicky has appeared as solo harpsichordist and continuo player in the United States, Canada, and Europe.
-Currently residing in Toronto, he is active as a freelance performer, having appeared with major ensembles in Toronto and beyond such as Tafelmusik, The Toronto Consort, Opera Atelier, Aradia, Baroque Music Beside the Grange, Via Salzburg, the Grand River Baroque Ensemble and the Elora Festival Chamber Players.
-He enjoys co-directing (with lutenist Lucas Harris) the Toronto Continuo Collective, an all-continuo ensemble dedicated to fostering an increased interest in the stylish basso continuo accompaniment of seventeenth-century vocal and instrumental music.
-He is the artistic director of the Waterloo-based Nota Bene Period Orchestra, with whom he performs as a soloist and continuo player, and serves as organist of the Fifth Church of Christ, Scientist in Toronto.
+Currently residing in Toronto, he is active as a freelance performer, having appeared with major ensembles in Toronto and beyond.
+From 2006-2014 he was the artistic director of Kitchener-based Nota Bene Baroque, with whom he still performs as a soloist and continuo player.
+He serves as organist of the Fifth Church of Christ, Scientist in Toronto.

 Guillaume Bernardi is a Toronto-based stage director and teacher.
 His directing work covers a wide range of genres, from theatre and opera to movement pieces.
 An artist of great depth and versatility, Bernardi has collaborated with many leading figures in the world of music, theatre and dance, including conductors René Jacobs; singers Suzie LeBlanc and Andreas Scholl; and choreographers Peter Chin, Heidi Strauss and New York-based Trisha Brown.